modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ;        op3             fetch executed
 ; This means that we can allow any instruction in the last delay slot ; and only instructions which modify registers in the first two.
-; lda can not be executed in the first delay slot
+; lda cannot be executed in the first delay slot
-; and ldpk can not be executed in the first two delay slots.
+; and ldpk cannot be executed in the first two delay slots.

 (define_attr "onlyreg" "false,true"
        (cond [(eq_attr "type" "unary,unarycc")